Manny Fernandez (wrestler): New Japan Pro-Wrestling (1989)

-Fernandez teamed with Ivan Koloff for the rest of the summer and left for the Mid-Southern promotion in late 1987.
-Later on worked for New Japan Pro-Wrestling from 1987 to 1989.
-He was soon in the American Wrestling Association (AWA) feuding with Wahoo McDaniel after he attacked Wahoo and destroyed his headdress.
-The two veterans, who had feuded briefly in the NWA, engaged in an "Indian Strap match" at the AWA pay-per-view Super Clash III.
-After that feud ended in late 1988, Fernandez headed to Puerto Rico's World Wrestling Council (WWC) where he stayed through 1991 and then he headed to the independent circuit.
+Late career (1988–present)

+In 1989, Fernandez headed to Puerto Rico's World Wrestling Council (WWC).
 Fernandez sparked controversy in the WWC in 1989 when he wrestled Invader #3 (Johnny Rivera).
 During the match, Fernandez landed a knee drop off the top rope to Invader #3's midsection; the impact apparently ruptured Invader #3's stomach cavity, causing him to vomit blood all over the ring while Fernandez landed two more knee drops.
 There have been debates on whether Invader #3's injury was a work, with some theorizing that the incident came about due to real life bad blood between Fernandez and Jose Gonzalez, the booker of WWC who was acquitted of murdering Bruiser Brody earlier that year.
 Others say the blood was a combination of pig's blood and vodka.
-In an interview with Bill Apter, Fernandez claimed that it was not a work and deliberately injured Johnny Rivera as a way to avenge the death of Bruiser Brody, though his match with Rivera took place nearly 2 months prior to Brody's death in July of the same year.
+In an interview with Bill Apter, Fernandez claimed that it was not a work and deliberately injured Johnny Rivera as a way to avenge the death of Bruiser Brody, though his match with Rivera took place nearly two months prior to Brody's death in July of the same year.
+Fernandez left the WWC in 1991.

+From July to October 1992, Fernandez wrestled for the Global Wrestling Federation in Dallas, Texas.

+In October to December 1992, Fernandez wrestled in Japan for Network of Wrestling (NOW) as part of its "Network of Kanto" and "V-Spirits" tours.
+He returned to NOW in February 1993 as part of its "Fire Endless Battle" tour, and for a fourth and final time in May 1993 as part of its "Battle Hunter" tour.

-From 1993 to 1994 he worked for International World Class Championship Wrestling.
+From 1993 to 1994, Fernandez worked for International World Class Championship Wrestling.

 Manny won the APW Universal Heavyweight Championship defeating Robert Thompson on March 8, 1997.
 He would vacate the title when he left APW on June 8.
 He would feud with Rick Link in 1998.
 He defeated Link for NDW Heavyweight Championship on December 2, 1998, until dropping the title back to Link ten days later.
 He lost to Jimmy Snuka at NDW in Charleston, West Virginia on August 14, 1999.

 He defeated Nikolai Volkoff at NWA New Jersey on May 20, 2000.

-On December 5, 2002, he lost to Mexican legend Mil Mascaras at LWE Explosion in Fort Worth, Texas.
+On December 5, 2002, he lost to Mexican legend Mil Máscaras at LWE Explosion in Fort Worth, Texas.